 Distilled and matured by the distillery manager 47 years ago, the first cask from this series yielded a total of only 94 bottles.
-According to the cask ledger, these three refill American Oak hogsheads casks were filled in April 1971 and are in outstanding condition and of exceptional quality.
+According to the cask ledger, these three refill American Oak hogsheads casks were filled in April 1971.
+They are in outstanding condition and of exceptional quality.

-Using an innovative distillation process unique to Mortlach known as “The Way”, the extremely complex approach has remained unchanged since it was invented by the owner’s son Dr Alexander Cowie in 1896.
-The precise 2.81 distillation process is a closely guarded secret, as mysterious as the whimsical hum reverberating from the copper stills during distillation.
+Using an innovative distillation process unique to Mortlach known as “The Way”, the extremely complex approach has remained unchanged.
+That’s since it was invented by the owner’s son Dr Alexander Cowie in 1896.
+The precise 2.81 distillation process is a closely guarded secret.
+As mysterious as the whimsical hum reverberating from the copper stills during distillation.
 Known to generations of Master Distillers’ as ‘The Singing Stills’, this exquisite series takes its name in celebration of the mysterious notes that fill the distillery.

-Launching on 9th April, the first of only 94 bottles of Mortlach 47-Year-Old will be released through a global online registration to satisfy the anticipated demand from whisky enthusiasts around the world.
-Justerini & Brooks will exclusively oversee the registration, where interest can be submitted to purchase a bottle at the recommended retail selling price of £10,000 in the United Kingdom.
+Launching on 9th April, the first of only 94 bottles of Mortlach 47-Year-Old will be released through a global online registration.
+This will satisfy the anticipated demand from whisky enthusiasts around the world.
+Justerini & Brooks will exclusively oversee the registration.
+Interest can be submitted to purchase a bottle at the recommended retail selling price of £10,000 in the United Kingdom.

-On the eve of the opening of the global registration, in two cities, London and Singapore, 47 whisky enthusiasts will join an exclusive tasting experience to become some of the first people in the world to taste this rare and intriguing liquid.
+On the eve of the opening of the global registration, in two cities, London and Singapore, 47 whisky enthusiasts will join an exclusive tasting experience.
+They will become some of the first people in the world to taste this rare and intriguing liquid.
 Enthusiasts can register their interest online at exceptionalwhisky.com to secure a place.